san1j/MovieTracker/README.md

 # MovieTracker

-A Node.js+Express.js app for tracking movies
+A Node.js+Express.js app for tracking/logging movies

 ## Link to the project website